Car Crash Lawyers Representing Victims in California and Beyond

 Seek Advocacy from a Folsom Car Accident Lawyer

 If you are injured in a night driving accident near California caused by intoxication, distraction, fatigue, or some other cause, you should retain an experienced Folsom personal injury attorney.
-At Travis G. Black & Associates, our principal has past work experience in insurance and as a law enforcement officer.
+At Travis Black Law, our principal has past work experience in insurance and as a law enforcement officer.
 We provide skillful legal representation to injured people from our Folsom office.
-For a free consultation with an attorney, call Travis G. Black & Associates at (916) 962-2896.
+For a free consultation with an attorney, call Travis Black Law at (916) 962-2896.